 Of course, we have to talk about other BEAM features.
-The project is fully open-sourced and scalable due to use of Mimblewimble protocol.
+The project is fully open-sourced and scalable due to the use of Mimblewimble protocol.
 The network is sustainable, community-governed, and backed up by its foundation.
-20% of block mining rewards go to Beam Growth Pool to incentivize the development and promotion of BEAM cryptocurrency, ideas of financial privacy, blockchain growth and more.
+20% of block mining rewards go to Beam Growth Pool to incentivize the development and promotion of BEAM cryptocurrency, ideas of financial privacy, blockchain growth, and more.
 Then there are confidential assets which, as stated on beam’s official website, are “multiple asset types (for instance, real estate tokens, corporate debts and simply new currencies) that can be created and exchanged via BEAM confidential transaction mechanisms”.
 This is also very handy if you are serious about your cryptocurrency getting mass adoption.

-The last but not least topic is mining.
+Last but not least is beam coin mining.
 The official website says: “An industry-proven Equihash algorithm was selected to ensure broad adoption by existing GPU miners.
 BEAM comes with an extensive set of tools for running and managing mining nodes”.
 Basically, it is a statement saluting old-school crypto mining.
 As you may know, traditional mining involves lots of graphic card processors.
 When it comes to block reward halving – there is one scheduled in a year from a time of writing, after this it’s going to occur every four years.
-Beam’s relative newness makes this cryptocoin easy to mine – you can use practically anything to do so.
+Beam’s relative newness makes this crypto coin easy to mine – you can use practically anything to do so.
 This approach to mining does not with other mineable cryptocurrencies anymore.
 There can only be 21 million BTC in existence, and more than 18 million are already mined and out there.
 That’s about 86%!
 This won’t happen to BEAM in the next ten or something years – we have time here.